-Council Member Paxton made the motion to reappoint the above individuals to the Stormwater Advisory Committee with terms ending March 31, 2021 with the understanding that the Council would do an ordinance amendment in the near future to change the structure of that committee.
+Council Member Paxton made the motion to reappoint the above individuals to the Stormwater do an ordinance amendment in the near future to change the structure of that committee.
 The motion received Council's unanimous support after a second from Council Member Steele.